y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>May 19, 2023</time> Got a lot of work done for both projects.
+Really happy!

 - <time>May 18, 2023</time> Cameraman, anyone?
 Also, won best speaker for a motion in a debate, and lot's of environment work.

 - <time>May 15, 2023-May 17, 2023</time> Did some (really^3 important) organisational work.